We offer two different snowshoeing adventures.

 This snowshoe trek takes us out to our wilderness camp where we try ice fishing on a frozen lake and enjoy lunch grilled on an open fire and served in a Sami lavvu (herdsmen’s tent).
 This is the Norwegian outdoor tradition in a nut shell.

 Naturally enough, the nature, flora and fauna also plays an important role on this trip.

 One of the aims of this adventure is to experience the Arctic nature, where the landscape is formed and created by the glaciers that covered the region 10,000 years ago, and by the weather and wind throughout history.
 We will also experience the tracks of wild animals, including the King of the Forest, the moose, and other animals such as hares, foxes and squirrels.

 We also take a break and light an open fire to brew tea, coffee and hot chocolate.

-We will be joined on both trips by one of our three Alaskan Huskies – Javri, Phelps or Lund.
+We will be joined on both trips by one of our three Alaskan Huskies – Javri, Phelps, Atlas or Bruno.
 They will help pull or carry the gear as well as providing nice company

 Select your preferred trip option above.